-For fiscal year 2018, our non-management directors each received annual cash retainers of \$95,000, or \$150,000 if serving as the chairman of the Board, payable in equal quarterly installments, as well as an annual retainer for service as a committee chairperson, as described below.
-For fiscal year 2019, our non-management directors' annual cash retainers remain at \$95,000, or \$150,000 if serving as the chairman of the Board, payable in equal quarterly installments, as well as an annual retainer for service as a committee chairperson.
+For fiscal year 2019, our non-management directors each received annual cash retainers of \$95,000, our independent lead director received a cash retainer of \$150,000 and our chairman received a cash retainer of \$150,000, payable in equal quarterly installments, and each committee chairperson received an additional annual retainer for service as a committee chairperson, as described below.
+For fiscal year 2020, our non-management directors' annual cash retainers will be increased to \$100,000, \$120,000 for the independent lead director and \$157,500 for the chairman of the Board, in each case, payable in equal quarterly installments, and the annual retainer for service as a committee chairperson, has increased for fiscal year 2020 as described below.
+The Board created a new Board position, independent lead director, as of July 2019.
 Directors do not receive compensation for attendance at committee meetings.
 Directors (including the chairman) are reimbursed for reasonable out-of-pocket expenses incurred in attending meetings of the Board or committees and for any expenses reasonably incurred in their capacity as directors.
 The Company also reimburses directors for all reasonable and authorized business expenses related to service to the Company by the directors in accordance with the policies of the Company as in effect from time to time.